Psalm 137: 19th century

 Lord Byron's "We sat down and wept by the waters", a versified paraphrase of Psalm 137, was published in his Hebrew Melodies in 1815.
 The poetry was set by, among others, Isaac Nathan (1815) and Samuel Sebastian Wesley (c.
 1834).
 The poem was translated in French by Alexis Paulin Paris, and in German by Adolf Böttger.
 A German translation by Franz Theremin, "An Babylons Wassern gefangen", was set by Carl Loewe (No. 2 of his Hebräische Gesänge, Op.
 4, 1823).
 Another German translation was set by Ferruccio Busoni ("An Babylons Wassern wir weinten" in Zwei hebräische Melodien von Lord Byron, BV 202, 1884).

-Psalm 137 was the inspiration for the famous slave chorus "Va, pensiero" from Giuseppe Verdi's opera Nabucco (1842).
+Psalm 137 was the inspiration for the famous slave chorus "Va, pensiero" from Verdi's opera Nabucco (1842).
 Charles-Valentin Alkan's piano piece Super flumina Babylonis: Paraphrase, Op.
 52 (1859), is in the printed score preceded by a French translation of Psalm 137.
 Charles Gounod set "Près du fleuve étranger", a French paraphrase of the psalm, in 1861.
 In 1866 this setting was published with Henry Farnie's text version, as "By Babylon's wave: Psalm CXXXVII".